Irwin holds off Todd to win first Superbike race

 Glenn Irwin held off Davey Todd to win a blistering first Superbike race at a sun-drenched North West 200.

-Irwin made it five Superbike wins a row and can extend his run in the later feature Superbike race, with a Superstock and Supertwin race still to run.
+Irwin made it five Superbike wins a row and can extend his run in the later feature Superbike race.

-Earlier, Lee Johnston claimed a popular Supersport win from 11th on the grid with a last-lap pass on Davey Todd.
+Earlier, Lee Johnston claimed a popular Supersport win from 11th on the grid and Alastair Seeley won the Superstock race.

-Richard Cooper dominated the opening race of the day in the Supertwins.
+Richard Cooper claimed his maiden win as he dominated both Supertwin races.

 Starting from pole position for the first Superbike race, Irwin grabbed the lead into York ahead of Todd.
 The BMW of Peter Hickman ran deep into University on the first lap as Irwin led Todd over the line by 0.361 seconds at the end of the first lap.